Year 11 Outdoor and Environmental Studies Units 1 and 2

 Overview

-You will explore the many ways in which nature is understood and perceived and develop a clear understanding of the range of motivations for interacting with outdoor environments.
-You will also learn about the factors that affect an individual’s access to outdoor experiences and relationships with outdoor environments.
+In Unit 1, we’ll delve into the fundamentals of outdoor experiences, focusing on the importance of connecting with nature and developing essential skills for safe and enjoyable adventures.
+From hiking through Australian bush to navigating stunning landscapes, you’ll develop a clear understanding of the range of motivations for interacting with outdoor environments, the factors that affect an individual’s access to experiencing outdoor environments and how they connect with outdoor environments.

 Who is it for?